Deltares/CanOpenFEWS/docs/CWRA2024Workshop/CWRA_2024_Instructions.md

 1. What was the most recent discharge at the Bow River at Calgary?

   - Find this in the Data Viewer on the Right Side, Hydro and Meto Station Data
+  - You will need to location and parameter, then open the Data Display

   ![alt text](./images/Task1and2.png)

 2. Is there snow still in the mountains?

   - Go to the Spatial Display, and check the SnowCast and SNODAS results.
+  - Can you find the melt rate (under SNODAS)?

 3. What was the forecasted temperature for Saskatoon?